Carol Whitlock, Minor Adviser

-The hospitality industries and related entrepreneurial businesses include those in lodging, resorts, food, entertainment, events and conventions, and tourism.
-The hospitality management minor provides an opportunity to learn about these service–oriented businesses that are a significant portion of the economies of many countries.
+Hospitality industries and related entrepreneurial businesses include those in lodging, resorts, food, entertainment, events and conventions, and tourism.
+The hospitality management minor provides an opportunity to learn about service–oriented businesses that are a significant portion of the economies of many countries.

 Click to view minor requirements in the Quarter Calendar

 Effective fall 2013, RIT will convert its academic calendar from quarters to semesters.
 The following content has been made available as reference only.
 Currently matriculated students who began their academic programs in quarters should consult their academic adviser for guidance and course selection.